 Look how beautifully the paper pulls away.
 You can see the smooth shiny surface of the adhesive, telling you the Fusi-Bond Lite is in tact for the whole applique from edge to edge.

 Place your applique on the Slicker Tote where you want it.
 There is enough tack to the Fusi-Bond Lite to help hold your applique in place.

 Cover with the paper backing from the Slicker Glossy Iron-On Vinyl.
 Use warm iron, no steam to fuse.

 Peel away the paper and viola!
 You have an applique fused to a laminate – breaking all the rules and creating a mix of textures and visual interest.
 Pressing to fuse the applique did not damage the vinyl at all.
 The Slicker vinyl can be pressed again and again as long as you use the paper backing.
 Tip – after your project, roll paper backing and tuck it away for safe keeping.
 You might want to use it again on another project.

-Sew Lazy Interfacing is featured this week on the Checker Newsletter blog today here.
+Sew Lazy Interfacing is on the Checker Newsletter blog here.

 New to our blog?
 Subscribe to get emails so you don’t miss a juicy morsel.